American Fork , UT 84003

 Cave Tour Fees:

-- Free for infants (ages 2 and under)
+- Free for infants, but still require a ticket (ages 2 and under)

 The first cave tour hike time is at 7:30 am with a cave tour at 9:00 am.
 The last cave tour hike time is 4:30 pm with a cave tour at 6:00 pm.